paolaramirez09/pao_pro/generic.md

 I'm excited to further my talents and capabilities.
 AWS has a lot of available training that I'm grateful for.
 I also like to train on ACloudGuru, Linux Academy, Udemy, TutorialsDojo, Skillwise, and EduOnix.
 Last, I will like to grow my Automation Engineering and Software Engineering career.

-Join me in this journey and connect with me or send me a friend request on LinkedIn if you share the same interests or would like to know more about me.
+Join me on this journey and connect with me or send me a friend request on LinkedIn if you share the same interests or would like to know more about me.